 Rebecca reads three different passages from KICKDOWN, shares musical selections inspired by the book and talks with host Anjoli Roy about her past as a rural DJ in western Colorado.
+LIsten here to the entire playlist she created, inspired by her novel.

 Rebecca's series of articles with Investigate West and The Nation won SPJ's Northwest Excellence in Journalism Award in the Social Issues Reporting category for 2017.
 Her article on Native American education was runner-up for Government & Politics reporting.